-Source: GAO analysis of VA and OMB process. | GAO-24-106359

-Concurrent to the Office of Management and Budget's preparation of the President's budget request, VA develops its congressional budget justification.
-The congressional budget justification contains actual obligations for the most recently completed fiscal year at the time of the release, and estimated obligations for the current fiscal year, as well as the 2 years for which appropriations are requested.
+Source: GAO analysis of VA and Office of Management and Budget process. | GAO-24-106359 release, and estimated obligations for the current fiscal year, as well as the 2 years for which appropriations are requested.
 For example, the congressional budget justification related to the fiscal year 2024 President's budget request, which was released in March of 2023, contains actual obligations for fiscal year 2022 and estimated obligations for fiscal years 2023 through 2025.